 Furthermore, when determining inspection priorities for individual BOs, the SESC will collect and analyze a variety of information concerning them, corresponding to their business types, sizes, other characteristics and the market conditions at the time, and then utilize a risk-based approach to decide which BOs to inspect, considering their market positions and inherent problems in a comprehensive manner.
 In addition, with regard to the execution of inspections, the SESC also clarifies the scope of inspections and inspection measures according to its inspectorial targets and its issues.

-As for business operators conducting discretionary investment management business ("DIM business operators"), the SESC will continue the Intensive Inspection starting last year based on the results of the sweeping surveys conducted by the Financial Services Agency (FSA).
+As for business operators conducting discretionary investment management business ("DIM business operators"), the SESC will continuously conduct inspections on them, analyzing and examining problems, discovered in the course of intensive inspections conducted since FY2012.